 The use of Vermeer's pointillés continues with increasing economy and refinement in later works; they are absent only in the modest style in which the jeweled subjects of the pearl pictures are set.
 Finally even this concession to the natural world becomes flattened and elaborated into the symbolic, lucent; facets of the latest works.
 Some reflection of the Maidservant can perhaps be discerned in pictures by De Hooch in his style of the early sixties.

-Cupid reappears in Vermeer's Milkmaid on the tile (lower right) between the maid's skirt and the foot warmer, preparing to shoot his bow.
+Cupid reappears in Vermeer's Milkmaid on the tile (fig. 4) between the maid's skirt and the foot warmer, preparing to shoot his bow.
 (Another tile to the right seems to contain a figure with a walking stick.)
-We can confirm the identity of the Cupid here by comparing it to a seventeenth-century Dutch tile (upper right) that was clearly made from the same design.
+We can confirm the identity of the Cupid here by comparing it to a seventeenth-century Dutch tile (fig. 5) that was clearly made from the same design.

 Similarly, Vermeer's Milkmaid is absorbed in her work, a paragon of domestic virtue without any overt amatory meaning.
 Cupid, however, is the peripatetic messenger of love, mischievously cropping up where one least expects him.
 Thus his understated presence here may be precisely the point.
 For both servants and mistresses, household work was often set in opposition to more pleasurable activities.
 In the popular kluchten (farces), maids regularly seek to evade their chores for amorous pursuits, like Jannetje in Klucht van de koeck-vreyer (Farce of the Cake-Vrijer), who wishes to go out "to the vrijers's path, to see and be seen."